MicroEJ/docs/DeviceDeveloperGuide/hal/identifier.rst

 MicroEJ application manipulates anonymous identifiers used to identify a specific GPIO (port and pin).
-The identifiers are fixed by the HAL implementation made for each PLATFORM, and so this implementation is able to make the link between the MicroEJ application identifiers and the physical GPIOs.
+The identifiers are fixed by the HAL implementation made for each MicroEJ Platform, and so this implementation is able to make the link between the MicroEJ application identifiers and the physical GPIOs.

 -  A ``port`` is a value between ``0`` and ``n - 1``, where ``n`` is the available number of ports.